Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] In Cloud IAM of your project, ensure that the default App Engine service account has the role of BigQuery Data Viewer.
 - [ ] In Cloud IAM of your project, grant a newly created service account from the other team the role of BigQuery Job User in your project.

+To enable your App Engine service to read data from a BigQuery dataset in a different project where you do not have direct access, you should follow these steps:

+**Option 2: Ask the other team to grant your default App Engine Service account the role of BigQuery Data Viewer.**

+Here’s why this option is correct:

+- **BigQuery Data Viewer Role**: Granting the BigQuery Data Viewer role to your default App Engine service account in the other team's project allows your application to query and read data from the BigQuery dataset.
+This role provides read access to datasets and tables, which is sufficient for your application to retrieve data for aggregation and visualization purposes.

+**Why the other options are incorrect:**

+- **Option 1 (BigQuery Job User)**: This role is more focused on submitting jobs to execute queries or load data into BigQuery.
+While it includes permissions to read data, it is broader than necessary for your requirement of only needing read access.

+- **Option 3 (Granting roles in your project)**: Granting roles in your own project doesn’t provide access to data in the other team's project where the dataset resides.

+- **Option 4 (Creating a new service account)**: This option involves granting access to a newly created service account from the other team in your project, which does not address the requirement of your App Engine service needing access to the dataset in the other team's project.

+Therefore, **Option 2** is the correct approach as it directly addresses your need for read access to the BigQuery dataset without requiring access to the other team's project itself.

 **[⬆ Back to Top](#table-of-contents)**

 ### You need to create a copy of a custom Compute Engine Virtual Machine (VM) to facilitate an expected increase in application traffic due to a business acquisition.
 What should you do?